-6. Define the Starting Conditions.
-Set to filter based on the Part ID.
+6. Define the Starting Conditions: set them to filter based on the Part ID.

-7. Select Generate to create the view
+7. Click Generate to create the view.

 Note: In order to see the new tab on the Items, you may need to log out and log back in.